Each police force (or authority) can choose what intelligence they get, how to receive it, and who sees what:

 General location intelligence informs the police where and when speeding occurs so that they can prioritise their Speed Enforcement Units to the right locations at the best times; it does not identify specific vehicles to them.
 Specific vehicle intelligence allows the police to target individual vehicles that are habitually causing safety risks.

 The police/authority receive intelligence electronically:

 - From reports submitted by coordinators via email (by each location; slightly clumsy and location-centric, but it fits in with existing police/CSW methods).
-They can ask their coordinators to send as prioritised HMTL for highest, persistent, & illegal vehicles, and heatmaps, or even raw data logs in .CSV format.
+They can ask their coordinators to send as HMTL for highest, persistent, & illegal vehicles, and heatmaps, or even raw data logs in .CSV format.

 - From website access using a police "Manager" or "Statistician" account (where they can see combined intelligence across any set of locations, and see area-wide priorities, etc.).
 The "Statistician" role provides location-based intelligence without VRNs, the "Manager" role provides both location and vehicle specific intelligence.
 Using website access allows prioritisation of resources.

 - Via the secure API (which feeds their computer systems directly from AutoSpeedWatch so they see everything live without any need for human interaction).
-This means they can have at any combination of the data in real-time, automatically generate letters, get automatic scheduling of Speed Enforcement, link to search systems, etc......very powerful.
+This means they can have any combination of the data in real-time, automatically generate letters, get automatic scheduling of Speed Enforcement, link to search systems, etc......very powerful.
 Bespoke configured per force depending on requirements.

 Who sees what: